Frequently Asked Questions

 Integration – After the session, you will meet with your facilitator to process and integrate your experience.
 This helps translate insights into meaningful, lasting change in your life.

 Yes.
 Colorado permits psilocybin services in licensed natural medicine healing centers.
 We follow all state regulations for screening, preparation, supervision, and integration.
 Under the Natural Medicine Health Act (Proposition 122/SB290).
 Within the regulated model, psilocybin is used in licensed healing centers with trained facilitators.
 Personal use is also legal in Colorado, but commercial sales of psilocybin remain illegal.
 You can find the senate bill here.
-Reset, LLC operates fully within state regulations to ensure safe and legal access to psilocybin-assisted therapy.
+Reset operates fully within state regulations, as a licensed natural medicine healing center, to ensure safe and legal access to psilocybin-assisted therapy.

 A natural medicine healing center is a licensed facility where individuals can legally access and experience natural medicines (currently only psilocybin) under the guidance of trained facilitators.
 Trained facilitators can be clinical or non-clinical.
 These centers provide safe, structured environments designed to support healing, personal growth, and well-being.
 In Colorado, natural medicine healing centers operate under strict state regulations to ensure safety and efficacy.